-During the pre-marketing development of entacapone, 1450 patients with Parkinson's Disease were treated with entacapone.
+A total of 1,450 patients with Parkinson’s disease were treated with Comtan in premarketing clinical studies.
 Included were patients with fluctuating symptoms, as well as those with stable responses to levodopa therapy.
 All patients received concomitant treatment with levodopa preparations, however, and were similar in other clinical aspects.

-Table 4 lists treatment emergent adverse events that occurred in at least 1% of patients treated with entacapone participating in the double-blind, placebo-controlled studies and that were numerically more common in the entacapone group, compared to placebo.
-In these studies, either entacapone or placebo was added to levodopa/carbidopa (or levodopa/benserazide).
+Table 4 lists treatment-emergent adverse events that occurred in at least 1% of patients treated with entacapone participating in the double-blind, placebo-controlled studies and that were numerically more common in the Comtan group, compared to placebo.
+In these studies, either Comtan or placebo was added to levodopa and carbidopa (or levodopa and benserazide).